VarunDT/tswd-portfolio/final-project-part-two.md

 # Final project Part II: Wireframes / Storyboards and User Research
 # New High Level Summary
 Last week, I received feedback that my original topic, comparing sports and e-sports, was too broad and unclear.
 In response, I narrowed my focus to exclusively cover e-sports.
 The new topic explores whether e-sports can rival traditional sports by analyzing its growth, audience, accessibility, impacts, and future potential.
 It traces e-sports’ rise from niche competitions to a billion-dollar industry and highlights key aspects to engage readers and spark interest in playing or watching.
-The conclusion suggests that e-sports is a strong competitor in the sports industry, and that both traditional and digital sports have unique strengths and can coexist.
+The conclusion suggests that e-sports is a strong competitor in the  industry, and that both traditional and digital sports have unique strengths and can coexist.
 The new High-level summary of the project is as follows:

 ### Introduction
-- Explore the central question: Is it a "Fad or Fact" Can e-sports rival traditional sports?
+- Explore the central question: Can e-sports rival traditional sports?
 - Highlight the project’s goal to analyze e-sports’ growth, appeal, and cultural impact.
 ---